A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

+where \textit{R} is the gas constant (8.3144 J/mol/K).
 This equation can be used for any mixture of ions, and irrespective of how effectively each ion is separated in a membrane process.
-The complete calculation also includes two balances, first a volumetric balance, which is